-For Fall 2013, we request that you send us a list of desired courses and required application materials by April 12, 2013, in order to ensure your enrollment in these classes.
-The Fall 2013 semester begins on September 4, 2013.
+For Fall semester, we request that you send us a list of desired courses and required application materials by the second week of April, in order to ensure your enrollment in these classes.
+The Fall semester begins the first week of September.
 From this date, you will have an additional week to add courses and three weeks to drop any of your courses.

-For Spring 2014, we request that you send us a list of desired courses and required application materials by September 13, 2013 in order to ensure your enrollment in these classes.
-The Spring 2014 semester begins on January 30, 2014.
+For Spring semester, we request that you send us a list of desired courses and required application materials by the second week of September in order to ensure your enrollment in these classes.
+The Spring semester begins the last week of January or the first week of February.
 From this date, you will have an additional week to add courses and three weeks to drop any of your courses.

 In order for your courses to transfer back to your home university transcript, you will need to request with the Registrar that an official transcript be sent to your home university.
 It is very important that you specify on the request form that the transcript be sent only after grades have been posted for the semester.
-The cost is $5/transcript.
+The cost is $5 per transcript.

+Fall students will need to pay the full balance on their account by the first Friday in August.
+Spring students will need to pay the full balance on their account by December.
 Detailed information on billing amounts and procedures will be prepared and sent to you well before these due dates.
 You will be sent a Tuition Payment Agreement (TPA), confirming the amount you owe and reminding you to pay the balance.
 You may contact the Office of International Programs if you have specific questions pertaining to your bill.
-Also, please refer to the Costs & Billing page for a detailed breakdown of the 2013-2014 costs.
+Also, please refer to the Costs & Billing page for a detailed breakdown of the costs.

 Paying your bill by wire transfer or credit card are perhaps the best available payment options.
 Other payment options include personal or cashier's check in $US, payable to "Whittier College" or cash.
 Further details about these payment options will be included with your TPA.